nscarlyon/nscarlyon.github.io/_posts/2016-10-15-deploying-rails-app-on-heroku.markdown

 end
 ```

-You can read more about why Heroku prefers to use 'pg'(PostgresSql) over 'sqlite' [here](https://devcenter.heroku.com/articles/sqlite3)
+You can read more about why Heroku prefers to use 'pg'(PostgresSql) over 'sqlite'. [here](https://devcenter.heroku.com/articles/sqlite3)

 **Final Thoughts**